 c.
-All Adult Family Members Must Have Legal Ability to Sign a Lease a.
-Applicant Household Disclosure of Social Security Numbers i.
-Required Disclosure Prior to Admission of Applicant Family
+All Adult Family Members Must Have Legal Ability to Sign a Lease

 All Adults must be able to sign the Lease.
 If the Commonwealth of Kentucky should forbid individuals with ineligible immigration status from executing contracts (i.e., Leases or other legal binding documents), then they would be ineligible for the HCV Program.